 Weather Radar Functions (not applicable)

+There are no weather radar functions defined for inclusion in the 2G ISS.

+COMMENTARY

+ARINC weather radar standards are provided in ARINC Characteristic 708A and ARINC Project Paper 748.

+Section headers are provided in this document to retain organizational alignment with the original ISS definition, ARINC Characteristic 768.

 TAWS Functions

 The TAWS function contains both the basic Ground Proximity Warning System (GPWS) functions as well as the terrain database derived forward-looking terrain alerting capability.
-As an optional capability, the ISS may include reactive windshear detection capability.
+As an optional capability, the 2G ISS may include reactive windshear detection capability.
 Refer to ARINC Characteristic 762 (latest revision) for a detailed system description.